 4. ND Filter (It is an optional device if you ever want to increase your exposure time.
 I didn't use filter for these shots.)

 5. Shutter release cable or Wireless shutter release remote (I use shutter release cable almost every time I use my camera on Tripod.
 This will help me to reduce vibration on camera while pressing shutter release button on camera.
 Some photographers use 2 sec delay method (camera takes picture 2 sec after pressing shutter release button) which also works great but I feel that technique bit tedious.

 6. Finally, Timer (usually, when you are shooting into BULB mode with your calculated Shutter speed, you may want to use timer not to go too long for shutter speed than calculated.
 I used my iPhone stopwatch for this purpose.)

-When you have all the required equipments, all you have to do is pickup the location, compose your shot and snap it.
+When you have all the required gears, all you have to do is pickup the location, compose your shot and snap it.
 Location is one of the most important constraint to choose right composition.
 If you miss the right composition because of the location, all your hard work goes into vain.
 When I take night cityscape shots, I try to include wide range of objects such as bridges, ships, cruise etc to add up variety to the scene.
-Here I have included three shots along with its camera settings; first two are of Boston Downtown City and the last one is of Baltimore Inner Harbor.
+Here I have included three shots along with its camera settings; first one is New York City view from the Empire State Building and the second one is of Boston Downtown.

 Focal Length : 35 mm ISO : 1600 Shutter speed : 1/2 sec Aperture : f/11

 Focal Length : 35 mm ISO : 200 Shutter speed : 13 sec Aperture : f/4